5 reasons to study BVMSci (Hons) Veterinary Medicine and Science at Surrey

 We have a hands-on, clinical-led focus to our teaching, ensuring everything you learn is up-to-date and relevant to employers.
 You’ll be taught by lecturers who are registered veterinary practitioners and researchers within their respective fields.

-These may include Professor Noel Fitzpatrick - The Supervet and founder of Fitzpatrick Referrals Orthopaedics and Neurology (an expert in veterinary orthopaedics), Dr Ilknur Aktan (an expert with over 10 years’ experience in veterinary anatomy), Dr Melanie Blevins (an expert in small animal surgery), Dr Mike Cathcart (an expert in equine medicine), and Dr Teresa Hollands (an expert with over 30 years’ experience in veterinary nutrition).
+These may include Professor Noel Fitzpatrick - The Supervet and founder of Fitzpatrick Referrals Orthopaedics and Neurology (an expert in veterinary orthopaedics), Dr Ilknur Aktan (an expert with over 10 years’ experience in veterinary anatomy), Dr Melanie Blevins (lecturer in small animal surgery), Dr Mike Cathcart (an expert in equine medicine), and Dr Teresa Hollands (an expert with over 30 years’ experience in veterinary nutrition).

 5. Enhance your employability